redmacdev1988/quicksort/README.md

 ## left and right cross, we swap with pivot

+Once both lo and hi have found their values, then we need to swap them.

+![](http://shanghaiseagull.com/wp-content/uploads/2017/12/quicksort_partition_swap.jpg)

 We keep processing until the lo and hi cross.
-In that case, if we swap the element with pivot, then we make sure that all values on the left of pivot is in indeed smaller than pivot.
+In that case, if we swap the value at the crossed index with pivot, then we are ensured that all values on the left of pivot is in indeed smaller than pivot.
 Any values on the right side is indeed larger than the pivot.

-![](http://shanghaiseagull.com/wp-content/uploads/2017/12/quicksort_partition_swap.jpg)

 # Example